S1r-Lanzelot/ApiFis/README.md

 The project uses React v17 and NextJs v12 primarily because this is what I have been using over the last year.
 The newer version (v13) of NextJs has introduced some great features however I would like more time to study them before implementing a solution with it.
 I like NextJs because it streamlines a lot of the development and allows you to get going quickly, with such things as routing, hot reload, and serverless api support to name a few.

 I think this project could have benefited from using SSR, primarily it would have mitigated the necessity of a proxy backend api due to CORS constraints.
 However, based on the filtering needs and the ease of adding a backend api route, I decided to go with CSR.
+Furthermore, caching could be used to help speed up the requests and the "Person name" debounce search functionality could be dialed in a bit more.

 Overall, I am happy with the outcome of this solution, I think the UI/design could use improvement.
 I tried to structure this project in a way to support additional pages and growth.
 If I had more time with the project I would have considered going with an SSR solution and/or instead of using NextJS "serverless" api, I would have stood up a dedicated backend solution.

 ## SkiFree assets:

 I am not sure if you are familiar with the SkiFree Windows game from the 1990s, but I decided to have some fun with this project by using the monster from that game as the loader gif and the logo as the favicon.
-Credits to [https://ski.ihoc.net/](SkiFree) by Chris Pirih.
+Credits to [https://ski.ihoc.net/](https://ski.ihoc.net/) SkiFree by Chris Pirih.

 ## Running locally if you have node installed